 Yachad is an incredible organization through which I share the mission to make those with mental and physical disabilities feel like they’re truly part of the group; we make sure we do things B’Yachad.
 That day on the course, Sammy and I ran B’Yachad.

-In March of 2020, I intend to complete my second full length marathon, hand in hand for inclusion.
+In May of 2020, I intend to complete my second half marathon (adding up to 52.4 miles from my Yachad races), hand in hand for inclusion.